Rock County Court Records

 Online Search via WCCA

-The system returns case summaries, party information, charges, scheduled hearings, and disposition details for most case types.
-It does not provide access to the underlying documents themselves, such as motions, briefs, or exhibits.
+WCCA lets you search by party name (last name, first name), case number, date of birth, attorney name, or citation number.
+Results include case summaries, party information, charges, scheduled hearings, and disposition details for most case types.
+Keep in mind that WCCA does not provide access to the underlying documents themselves — motions, briefs, and exhibits aren't available through the portal.

 In-Person Search